quii/learn-go-with-tests/contributing.md

 If you don't feel confident to submit your own guide, submitting an issue for something you want to learn is still a valuable contribution.

+### ⚠️ Get feedback quickly for new content ⚠️

+- TDD teaches us to work iteratively and get feedback and I strongly suggest you do the same if you wish to contribute
+    - Open a PR with your first test and implementation, discuss your approach so I can offer feedback and course correct
+- This is of course open-source but I do have strong opinions on the content.
+The sooner you talk to me the better.

 ## Style guide

 * Always be reinforcing the TDD cycle.
 Take a look at the [Chapter Template](template.md).